Custom Fonts

 4. Click Generate to rebuild the theme.

-5. Review the Theme Description to confirm the fonts and links are listed.
+5. Review the "Typography" tab in the Style Guide to confirm the fonts and links are listed.

 Using Fonts in Prompts